Service Design for B2B Supply Chain Onboarding in Canada

 After: Integrate IAM and CRM system during activation processes reduce manual triage.

-• Payment & barcode creation: Analyzed behavior during checkout and symbology setup.
+✓ Payment & barcode creation: Analyzed behaviour during checkout and symbology setup.

 Post-deployment, the impact became clear: improved usability drove stronger product KPIs, which translated into measurable business outcomes and customer success.